Pineland Farms: Other facilities

-Wilsondale Farm, in Gray, is the source for Pineland's Trina Holstein breed, whose line is denoted with names beginning with T or R. Pineland used the "Wilsondale" prefix on the product until 2001, when it merged the Wilsondale herd with select prominent herds from around the country.
+Wilsondale Farm, in Gray, was the source for Pineland's Trina Holstein breed, whose line was denoted with names beginning with T or R. Pineland used the "Wilsondale" prefix on the product until 2001, when it merged the Wilsondale herd with select prominent herds from around the country.
 A noted cow was Kissammee Dundee Haley, whose daughter, Pineland Goldwyn Hemi -ET 3E-96, became one of the highest classified Holstein cows ever to be bred in Maine.
-Each of the cattle with names beginning with the letter H are members of this cow family.
+Each of the cattle with names beginning with the letter H were members of this cow family.

 Pineland Farms purchased two Highland cows in 2023.

+In 2025, Pineland Farms sold its dairy herd (60 milking cows and 40 heifers), with their last milk production day being March 18, citing unsustainable costs.

 Bates College formerly operated a Dutch Warmblood horse breeding at Pineland's Equestrian Center, which opened in 2002.
 Until 2008, an Equine-assisted therapy program was hosted at the center.
 Pineland's dressage program ended in 2017 and moved to another facility nearby; a private Morgan horse training and breeding facility replaced it.

 The Libra Foundation rents out meeting facilities and guest houses at Pineland Farms.
 It sells food grown at Pineland Farms to the general public.